Quantum-mutnauQ/Fast_Reader_GTK/README.md

 - **Statistic Collection**: Generates statistics for you, showing how long you took to read each word.
 - **Colorize Statistics**: Makes the statistics colorful (optional), allowing you to quickly see how long you took per word and identify which words were very slow or fast.

  You can set a variable time limit for the display of each word.
-The formula for calculating the word display time is: "Time-Per-Word × (Cube Root of Word-Length)" (Time−Per−Word×(₃√Word−Length )).
-This dynamic adjustment ensures that longer, more complex words are allotted more time, providing a natural and responsive reading experience.

 ## Translations by:
 - Italian:  [albanobattistella](https://github.com/albanobattistella)